Agentic Trader Docs

 Project State

-What is actively hardening
+What is still hardening

 The current hardening track is focused on: